衞生署日間醫療中心牌照

 Recovery and Rehabilitation of Breast Cancer

-After receiving various treatments, breast cancer patients should have regular follow-up consultations and check-ups to inform doctors of their recovery progress.
-If symptoms such as bone pain, shortness of breath or limb numbness persist, patients should seek immediate medical attention.
-In addition, patients should follow the doctor's instructions to carry out simple arm exercises to keep the joints flexible and reduce swelling, and avoid lifting heavy objects to prevent arm injury that slows down the recovery.
+After undergoing various treatments, breast cancer patients need regular follow-up visits and examinations to allow doctors to understand their recovery progress.
+If symptoms such as persistent bone pain, shortness of breath, or limb numbness persist, medical attention should be sought immediately.
+In addition, patients should perform simple arm exercises as instructed by their doctor to maintain joint flexibility and reduce swelling, but should avoid lifting heavy objects to prevent arm injury and slow down the recovery process.

 Prevention of Breast Cancer